-Our genetics and lifestyle hold the keys to so much.
+Genetics meets lifestyle – they both hold the keys to so much.
 The more we know, the greater chance we have at developing breakthrough cures and treatments.
 Study Medicine with us and we’ll get there faster.
-You’ll learn a broad base of knowledge and skills, covering topics from human disease, to developmental biology, stem cells and regenerative medicine.
+You’ll learn a broad base of knowledge and skills, covering topics from human disease, to developmental biology, stem cells or regenerative medicine.

 Learn the Oxford way with tutorial style teaching.
 Your expert tutor will foster self-directed learning and critical thinking through interactive seminars in small groups (no bigger than 8).
 During your course, you will complete two pieces of independent work (essays or problem sheets), which your tutor will then evaluate in either a 1:1 or 2:1 tutorial.
 Tutorials will provide you with the opportunity to discuss your work and feedback with your tutor and learn new perspectives from your classmates.
 On completion of the course, you’ll receive a certificate and letter of recommendation from your tutor.

 You’ll have time to explore Oxford for yourself, as well as forging new friendships for the future, and there’s an action-packed programme of social activities, field trips and excursions to help bring your learning to life.
 We might even head to London for the day.

 You’re not a tourist, so we won’t treat you like one.
 Instead we’ll help you uncover genuine local treasures and show you what life here is really like, from the inside.

 The Houses of Parliament, Big Ben, Westminster Cathedral, St James’s Park and Buckingham Palace – just a few of the world-famous landmarks in this part of London.
 Enjoy being at the heart of our vibrant capital.